spurreiter/uws-connect/README.md

 Provides support for

-- connecting connect, express middlewares
+- connect helper for connecting connect, express middlewares
 - body-parser (json, form-urlencoded)
-- nodejs streams for `uWS.HttpRequest` and `uWS.HttpResponse`
+- nodejs streams support for `uWS.HttpRequest` and `uWS.HttpResponse`
   (may not be 100% compliant with nodejs streams)
 - final handler for errors